 The SGI will continue to spread Nam(u) myoho renge kyo but will it spread the vital principles contained therein?
 Most importantly, will it spread the Great Secret Law of the Object of Worship?:

 “Answer: ‘One: Japan and so on to the whole of Jambudvipa should uniformly take the Master of Teachings Lord Shakya of the Original Doctrine as the Object of Worship.”

 The Great Teacher Miao-lo states:

 “Even people whose minds deviate from truth will gain great blessings if they form a relationship with an object of truth.
 But if a person forms a bond with an object that deviates from truth, even if that bond is free from the hindrances of doubt, he will be unable to foster the seed of Buddhahood.”The SGI must return to the Gohonzon based on the Lord of Teachings, Shakyamuni Buddha of the Sixteenth Chapter of the Lotus Sutra for Kosen Rufu to be realized.
 It must repudiate the Nichiren as True Buddha Gohonzon of the Great Destroyer of Buddhism, Nichikan.
-This would help to unify the Nichiren Sangha and SGI would then be embraced by other Nichiren believers [except the Nichiren Shoshu].
-We would respect your peccadillos and you ours.
+This simple act would unify the Nichiren Sangha.
+The SGI would then be embraced by the disciples and believers of Nichiren and we would respect your peccadillos and you ours.
+This action on the part of the SGI might even convince the Nichiren Shu to abandon their practice of the separate enshrinement of deities.
 If you fundamentally changed this one doctrine of the SGI faith, we would be overjoyed.
-We would bestow upon SGI members a Gohonzon based on Lord Shakya of the Original Doctrine.
+We might bestow upon SGI members a Gohonzon based on Lord Shakya of the Original Doctrine.